All You Need To Know About Cleaning With Castile Soap

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Castile soap is an incredibly versatile type of soap, that has a whole host of uses around the home.
+Castile soap is an incredibly versatile type of soap that has a whole host of uses around the home.
 In fact, one bottle of soap could replace many cleaning products in your home.

-While you may have heard of this natural cleaning wonder, you might not know how best to use it.
+But while you may have heard of this natural cleaning wonder, you might not know how best to use it.
 Don’t get in a lather – let me talk you through everything you need to know about using this soap for eco-friendly cleaning applications.

 Castile soap beside a sink and a spray bottle, with a blue text box that says everything you need to know about castile soap for cleaning.